GFTBS/gftbs.github.io/Software_Manual/procedures/ts6/genSquareMat.md

 **Language:** C++ Compiles with cMake as designated in CMakeLists.txt

-**Description/Purpose:** This routine will compute the answer to a system of equations using the Gauss-Seidel iteration method
+**Description/Purpose:** This routine will Generate a square matrix

 **Input:** double low, double high, int size